Recommendations

 - It is not recommended to share a PostgreSQL instance with any other services.
 It should be dedicated to host the Veeam Backup for Microsoft 365 configuration database and cached metadata only.

-- For the latest supported version, please check the System Requirements page.
+- For the supported version(s), always check the System Requirements page.
+Even before performing an upgrade to a newer version.

 Sizing